WorldMaker/jocobookclub/src/site/held/bea-wolf.md

 Content warnings include Construction and electrical wiring dangerously not up to code.
 Grave danger of the risk of abrupt loss of childlike wonder and freedom.
 Excessive sugar after bedtime.

+Held for Kelly and Zach Weinersmith's "A City On Mars" moving to the main ballot.